 U.S. Military Veterans

-The School of General Studies has been educating military veterans for 75 years.
+The School of General Studies has been educating military veterans for over 75 years.
 Since World War II, GS has served veterans who interrupted their educations to serve their country.
-Like most of the more than 2,000 students at GS, these military service members have, for personal or professional reasons, interrupted their education, never attended college, or are only able to attend part time.
+Currently, GS enrolls veterans of all branches of the U.S. military, as well as veterans of foreign armed forces.
+Like most of the more than 2,000 students at GS, these military service members have, for personal or professional reasons, interrupted or postponed their education, never attended college, or are only able to attend part time.
 They bring a wealth of life experience to the classroom, and contribute in a unique way to the diversity and cultural richness of the University.

 Prospective and admitted GS students should consult the Financial Aid for U.S. Military Veterans page for more information.